Hringsbjarg cliff is a 60-metre-high cliff on the east side of the Tjörnes peninsula in North-East Iceland.

 This spot is called Imbuþúfa.
 On top of the hill, which is 132 meters above sea level, you will find a view-dial, made by my father-in-law Jakob Hálfdanarson in 1980, and erected in 1981 by the Youth Association Leifur Heppni or Leif the Lucky.

-The view-dial is a copper plate on a molten tube with a time of three hours (eyktir).
-The view-dial shows the names and height of the mountains in the surrounding area.
+The view-dial is a copper plate on a molten tube, with a three-hour time setting (eyktir).
+The view dial shows the names and height of the mountains in the surrounding area.

 The view-dial at Imbuþúfa

-The first guest, which the Youth Association invited to see the view-dial was Vigdís Finnbogadóttir, our President at the time.
+The first guest the Youth Association invited to see the view-dial was Vigdís Finnbogadóttir, our President at the time.

 By the view-dial at Imbuþúfa